Loan Periods and Fines

 Out-Of-State Residents and Non-resident Local College Students.
-Full privileges are available to out-of-state residents for a fee, equivalent to average annual property taxes paid by a resident of La Crosse.
+Library cards are available to out-of-state residents for a fee, equivalent to average annual property taxes paid by a resident of La Crosse.

 - $35 for a non-resident student (please note: a current student I.D. is required to obtain this card)

 Seasonal Residents, Visiting Professionals, People in Transition.
 For individuals who cannot provide proof of current address or property ownership within the state of Wisconsin, the library offers a short-term card with limited privileges.
 A short term card is issued for three months and limits the number of items to be checked out to five.
 This card allows access to the Internet.
 Some form of identification is required, such as an out-of-state driver's license, a Social Security card, or a letter of support from a supporting agency.

 A computer-only card is available to Minnesota residents and others who are ineligible for other library privileges, but who are in need of computer and internet access.

 Special note: due to cost and licensing issues, certain online resources may not be available to non-residents of the City of La Crosse.

 Your WRLSWEB Library Responsibilities